Home » Symptoms » Cat Symptoms A-Z » Destructive Behavior, Scratching Objects or the Floor

 The pet owner can observe and document the cat’s behavior, noting when and where the scratching occurs most often, to provide valuable information to the veterinarian.

-A veterinarian will first conduct a thorough anamnesis to identify the possible causes of the scratching behavior.
-This includes questions about the cat’s environment, its routine, and any changes in the household.
+A veterinarian will first conduct a thorough medical history to identify possible causes of the scratching behavior.
+This includes questions about the cat’s environment, routine, and any changes in the household.

 A physical examination process will be performed to identify signs of health problems such as skin diseases or injuries that may be influencing the behavior.

-In some cases, the veterinarian may suggest blood tests or other diagnostic tests to rule out systemic diseases that may be affecting the cat’s behavior.
+In some cases, the veterinarian may suggest blood tests or other diagnostic tests to rule out systemic diseases that could be affecting the cat’s behavior.

 To reduce scratching, the pet owner should ensure that the cat has sufficient scratching opportunities available, such as scratching posts or scratching mats, placed in strategic locations in the home.